Genesis Prize: Controversies

-The Prize came under scrutiny from the start for its "right-leaning, overwhelmingly male selection committee."

 According to Haaretz, Ruth Bader Ginsburg was initially the sole 2018 award recipient.
 But according to a committee source, when the Prime Minister's Office learned that a critic of Trump would be publicly given an award by Netanyahu, it was transferred to Portman.
 As consolation, Ginsburg was given a separate "Lifetime Achievement Award."
 Another committee source denied this was the reason the award was changed.

 On November 7, 2017, the Genesis Prize Foundation announced that actress Natalie Portman was the 2018 Genesis Prize Laureate, and that she would donate the $1 million Genesis Prize Award to philanthropic programs focused on women's equality, education, economic advancement, health, and political participation.
 A month later, Israeli philanthropist Morris Kahn pledged another $1 million in Portman's honor, bringing the total gift to $2 million.
 The prize ceremony was canceled in April 2018 after Portman's representatives told the press that "recent events in Israel have been extremely distressing to her and she does not feel comfortable participating in any public events in Israel."
 Portman later claimed that she was not boycotting Israel, but that she didn't want to "appear as endorsing" prime minister Benjamin Netanyahu, who was set to give a speech at the ceremony.